SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 The inst sub-chunk is a multiple of 22 bytes.

+### achInstName Changes

+- In SoundFont® 2.04, achInstName must be an ASCII string.
+- Now, UTF-8 replaces ASCII, allowing more characters to be written.

 ### This is a required sub-chunk

 Files without an "inst" sub-chunk are "Structurally Unsound."